cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 foreign func malloc(size: UIntNative): CPointer<Unit>
 ```

-`CPointer` supports read/write operations, pointer arithmetic, null checks, and conversion to integer form.
-Detailed APIs can be found in *The Cangjie Programming Language Library API*.
-Read/write and pointer arithmetic are unsafe operations that may cause undefined behavior if performed on invalid pointers, requiring `unsafe` blocks.
+`CPointer` can perform read/write, offset calculation, null judgment, and conversion to the integer form of the pointer, etc. For detailed APIs, refer to *Cangjie Programming Language Library API*.
+Among them, read/write and offset calculation are unsafe behaviors.
+When an illegal pointer calls these functions, undefined behaviors may occur, and these unsafe functions need to be called in an `unsafe` block.

-Example usage:
+An example of using `CPointer` is as follows:

 <!-- run -->